+The relative absence of punctuation in the novel makes the words appear as if they were the things themselves.
 Of course, one could seize upon the conscious, literal meaning of the words.
 But does language not slip away from us?
 Are its meanings not dependent on the interpretive framework of the listener, of the reader?
 And is it not conceivable that the linguistic elisions reflect the consciousness of the central character?

 Proper punctuation would disambiguate and thus flatten the sentences–sentences that are, liberated from such restrictions, both benign and lethal.
 We have before us a rhetorically complex novel, a work of literature that is rife with ambiguity.